Updated: Jun 16

 Identify the location: Water hammer arrestors are typically installed near the source of the problem, such as a washing machine or dishwasher.
 Identify the location where the water hammer is occurring and plan to install the arrestor nearby.

 Choose the right type of arrestor: Water hammer arrestors come in different sizes and types, such as inline, screw-on, or threaded.
 Choose the type that is suitable for your plumbing system and installation location.

 Install the arrestor: Install the water hammer arrestor between the source of the water hammer and the valve or faucet.
-Use pipe cutters or a hacksaw to cut the pipe, then install the arrestor according to the manufacturer's instructions.
-Be sure to use Teflon tape on the threads of the arrestor to prevent leaks.
+Install the arrestor according to the manufacturer's instructions.
+Make sure to apply Teflon tape on the threads of the arrestor or any threaded fittings to prevent any potential leaks.